 Because our preferred shares are in registered book-entry form, Banco Itaú S.A., as registrar, must effect any transfer of shares by an entry made in its books, in which it debits the share account of the transferor and credits the share account of the transferee.
 When our shares are acquired or sold on a Brazilian stock exchange, the transfer is effected on the records of our registrar by a representative of a brokerage firm or the stock exchange's clearing system.
-Transfers of shares by a foreign investor are executed in the same way by that investor's local agent on the investor's behalf except that, if the original investment were registered with the Central Bank pursuant to Resolution No. 4,373, the foreign investor should also seek amendment through its local agent, if necessary, of the electronic registrarion to reflect the new ownership.
+Transfers of shares by a foreign investor are executed in the same way by that investor's local agent on the investor's behalf except that, if the original investment were registered with the Central Bank pursuant to Resolution No. 4,373, the foreign investor should also seek amendment through its local agent, if necessary, of the electronic registration to reflect the new ownership.
 The B3 operates a clearinghouse.
 The fact that such shares are subject to custody with the relevant stock exchange will be reflected in our registry of shareholders.
-Each participating shareholders that is maintained by the B3's clearinghouse and will be treated in the same way as registered shareholders.
+Each participating shareholder will, in turn, be registered in the register of our beneficial shareholders that is maintained by the B3's clearinghouse and will be treated in the same way as registered shareholders.